mongodb/docs/source/administration/replica-sets.rst

    rs.add({host: "mongo2.example.net:27017", priority: 0, hidden: true})

-This configures a :term:`hidden node` that is accessible at ``mongo2.example.net:27018``.
+This configures a :term:`hidden member` that is accessible at ``mongo2.example.net:27018``.
 See ":js:data:`host <members[n].host>`,"
 ":js:data:`priority <members[n].priority>`," and ":js:data:`hidden
 <members[n].hidden>`" for more information about these settings.